If the tenant does not pay the rent and does not reply to messages

 Payment request

-If the request for payment is not successful, the next step is to send a request for payment.
-A demand for payment is a more stringent measure, clearly stating that failure to pay will lead to serious action, such as recovery, termination of the lease or even eviction.
+If the payment reminder is not successful, the next step is to send a payment request.
+A demand for payment is a more stringent measure, clearly stating that continued non-payment will lead to serious action, such as collection, termination of the lease or even eviction.
+It also serves as proof that the landlord has given the tenant the opportunity to pay before taking more drastic action, such as collection, termination or eviction.

-This puts more pressure on the tenant to pay the overdue rent before additional costs are incurred.
-You can make the payment claim yourself, or if you prefer, you can contact a debt collection agency at this stage.
+A demand for payment puts more pressure on the tenant to pay the overdue rent before additional costs are incurred.
+You can make a demand for payment yourself or, if you prefer, you can contact a debt collection agency at this stage.

-Example of a payment claim:
+An example of a payment claim:

 Guidance on choosing a debt collection agency